libewa/rpi-best-practices/README.md

 The Bookshelf application allows you to download and read PDFs of Raspberry Pi magazines and books completely for free.
 You can find it preinstalled in the start menu: Help &rightarrow; Bookshelf.
+A good first read is the latest Raspberry Pi beginners guide (5th edition as of the time of writing).

 #### Add custom entries to the start menu